Foreclosure Laws Differ Across States

 Acceleration of the Mortgage Debt

 Despite the differences among the processes, most foreclosures follow a basic outline.
 First, the lender must give you written notice of any defaults, and some time to cure them.
-(See Mortgage Foreclosures).
 This notice is a prerequisite to the next step, which is acceleration.
+Accelerating the debt is calling the note due and demanding payment of the entire balance.
 You pay your mortgage in installments.
-If the lender did not accelerate the debt (call the note due and demand payment of the entire balance), it would be difficult for them to recover more than any payments that were due by the time the foreclosure took place.
+If the lender did not accelerate the debt, it would be difficult for the mortgage holder to recover more than any payments that were due by the foreclosure date.
 Acceleration permits the lender to declare the whole balance due and demand payment.
-Your note and mortgage will give the conditions under which the mortgagor can accelerate the debt and foreclose.
-The mortgagor must comply with those requirements
+Your note and mortgage will spell out the conditions under which the mortgagor can accelerate the debt and foreclose.
+The mortgagor must comply with those requirements.

 Judicial Foreclosure or Power of Sale

-The next step depends on whether the lender is proceeding judicially or by power of sale.
-In a foreclosure under a power of sale, the lender is usually required to post a notice (often at the property) and advertise the sale.
-In a judicial foreclosure, the lender files a lawsuit and must serve the borrower with a summons and complaint; after the lender serves the complaint, the borrower has a period of time in which to respond to the complaint, but the available defenses are very limited.
+If the lender is proceeding under a power of sale, the mortgage holder is usually required to post a notice, often at the property site, and advertise the sale.
+In a judicial foreclosure, the lender files a lawsuit and must serve the borrower with a summons and complaint.
+After the lender serves the complaint, the borrower has a time period in which to respond to the complaint, but with very limited available defenses.
 You cannot avoid foreclosure by explaining to the court why you were unable to make your payments.
 The only real defenses are that you really did pay, or that the debt is invalid.
-At this point, the matter is in the hands of a lawyer, and you’ll have to contact the lawyer to work out a settlement.
+At this point, the matter is in the hands of an attorney, and you will need to contact the lawyer to work out a settlement.

-In just about all kinds of foreclosure, the next step is to schedule the auction.
-The sheriff or a court official usually conducts the auction.
+In almost all types of foreclosures, the next step is to schedule the auction.
+The sheriff or court official usually conducts the auction.
 In most cases, the lender bids on the property and acquires title for itself.
 If the sale price is less than the mortgage balance, the difference is called a deficiency.
-The lender can sometimes get a judgment against the borrower for the deficiency, but they often don’t bother.
+The lender can sometimes get a judgment against the borrower for the deficiency, but rarely makes the attempt.

 The Redemption Period

 Some states have a redemption period during which the borrower can regain title to the property by paying the purchase price plus costs and interest to the person who acquired the property at the auction.
-In states with redemption rights, you have some additional time to try to reach a repayment arrangement with your lender or save up a deposit for an apartment.
+In states with redemption rights, you have some additional time to try to reach a repayment arrangement with your lender.

 When to Leave the Property

-Generally, you don’t have to leave the property until a court orders you to do so.
+Generally, you can stay on the property until the court orders you to leave.
 This usually requires a separate lawsuit against the borrower.
-These cases are often filed in the same courts that handle eviction cases.
+These cases are often filed in the same courts that handle evictions.
 While you can hold out until the sheriff comes to set you out, it’s a better idea to move sooner.
-For one thing, the new owner of the property can usually recover court costs and attorneys’ fees against you.
-For another, you’ll have short notice to find a place to stay, and if the sheriff sets you out, you and your belongings will literally be in the street.
+The new owner of the property can usually recover court costs and attorney fees against you.
+In addition, you will have short notice to find a place to stay, and if the sheriff sets you out, you and your belongings will literally be in the street.